 Brands should leverage carrier partners capable of tracking parcels shipped via DDP.
 Customers, and the brands themselves, can then use their tracking information to monitor shipping and ensure on-time deliveries.
 Delivering orders on time builds trust, and shipment tracking numbers help to offer reassurance to buyers.

 Brands will need to integrate their total landed cost calculator and parcel tracking at the online shopping cart level.
 The technology integration supports real-time calculations based on international charges and changing regulations.
 Additionally, it provides your customers with parcel visibility throughout the entire process.
 In order to effectively integrate, most e-Commerce brands will need a strong carrier partner capable of integrating technology maturely.

 Working with a strong carrier partner that can support DDP shipping is crucial for U.S. brands on the rise.
 The relationship with this carrier partner should be strategic, transparent, and data-driven.

 Where GEODIS MyParcel Can Help

 GEODIS MyParcel makes it easy for domestic e-Commerce brands to go global.
-Our small parcel shipping service currently ships to 27 European countries with guaranteed delivery in 4-6 days.
+Our small parcel shipping service currently ships to 27 European countries, Great Britain, and Canada with guaranteed delivery in 4-6 days.
 How do we do this?
 By leveraging our parcel expertise, e-Commerce experience, deep understanding of global customs clearance processes, and integrated technology.